ashwindaniel/neighbourhood-map/readme.md

 ## Acknowledgements
-This project was definately a bigger mouthful than I am ready to eat and I will not be able to finish it without help.
+This project made me feel like I was walking with too big shoes.
+I`ve been struggling with it for quite a while and would not have been able to come this far without help.
 I would like to thank Udacity coach Karol David for pushing me forward and guiding me through this project.
-Thanks also to Tamás Krasser.
+Thanks also to Tamás Krasser for his valuable comments.
 I would also like to thank my family for support and understanding.